Ways to sabotage your progress

 You have to go on a business trip, or your kid gets sick and you miss a week, or any of the other obstacles pop up after you have been “on a good roll”(the holidays anyone?).
 None of these is going to sabotage your progress with training.
 A week of missing coming into the gym isn’t going to make you less fit anymore than eating one ice cream sundae is going to make you gain 10#s.

-What will sabotage your physical fitness is letting that one week that was valid or even two weeks that was valid turn into three or four weeks of not training or not training like you should.
+What will sabotage your training and physical fitness is letting that one week that was valid or even two weeks that was valid turn into three or four weeks of not training or not training like you should.

 What happens after you miss a couple of weeks is that then you start worrying about the work you are going to get in – you start thinking that either the workout is going to be too hard to come back too or it isn’t hard enough.

 Both are wrong thinking.
 Let me explain why:

 In the first example you look at the website and you see “Fran ( 21 -15- 9 Burpees and Thrusters) and you start imagining how hard that is going to hurt.
 You start playing it up in your mind asking yourself can I do 45 thrusters or 45 pull ups let alone together.
 What you need to realize is you just need to come back and start training.
 Don’t let your mind sabotage your training.